-Although people with diabetes continue to wait for this revolutionary technology to reach the market, researchers and investors have spared no expense in both time and money.
-Investors have raised hundreds of millions of dollars in funding for several startups around the globe, not to mention some of the efforts by larger, more established tech companies.
+Although people with diabetes continue to wait for this revolutionary technology to reach the market, hundreds of millions of dollars in funding for startups around the globe, not to mention efforts by larger, more established technology companies.

-DiaMonTech is a biotechnology startup based in Germany, which is currently developing three different versions of its non-invasive glucose monitor.
+A biotechnology startup based in Germany, DiaMonTech is currently developing three versions of its non-invasive glucose monitor.

-The D-Base, which is a desktop device (roughly the size of a shoebox) intended for use by multiple people in a clinical setting
+The D-Base: A desktop device (roughly the size of a shoebox) intended for use by multiple people in a clinical setting.

 GWave by Hagar

-The GWave is a non-invasive glucose monitor created by Hagar, also a startup based in Israel, that uses radio frequency waves to measure blood glucose continuously.
-This device has currently not received CE clearance nor FDA approval but has been investigated in a pilot study earlier this year.
+The GWave is a non-invasive glucose monitor created by Hagar, also a startup based in Israel.
+It uses radio frequency waves to measure blood glucose continuously.
+This device has currently not received CE clearance or FDA approval.

-Know Labs is conducting external pre-FDA clinical studies for its Bio-RFID technology, the final step before entering the FDA approval process.
-While this is still early in the process, data from its early human trials are quite promising.
-When compared to fingerstick glucose measurements, the Bio-RFID measurements had a MARD of only 6.7%.
-This is well within the accuracy standards established by CGMs currently on the market.
+While still early in the process, data from early human trials are quite promising.
+When compared to fingerstick glucose measurements, the Bio-RFID measurements were reported to be well within the accuracy standards established by CGMs currently on the market.